revell-logo

 The Short Answer: Yes, But With Conditions

 Quick Reality Check: While you might feel your property rights extend indefinitely upward, Australian law treats airspace above approximately 100-150 meters as public airspace for aircraft navigation.
+Your rights to the immediate airspace above your land extend only high enough to prevent interference with your property’s quiet enjoyment and reasonable use.

 Understanding Australian Airspace Laws